Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 After being charged with “no valid driver’s license,” a second offense can be charged as “driving while license suspended.”
 If you enter a plea of guilty or no contest to three charges for driving while license suspended (either with or without knowledge) within five years, then your driver’s license can be revoked for five years as a habitual traffic offender.

 In some cases, your attorney will fight to get a charge of “driving while license suspended” amended to “no valid driver’s license” so that the person can avoid a habitual traffic offender revocation.
-Although a conviction for “no valid” will not lead to a habitual traffic offender revocation, it is still a criminal offense that comes with criminal consequences.
+Although a conviction for “no valid” will not lead to a Florida habitual traffic offender revocation, it is still a criminal offense that comes with criminal consequences.

 The offense of operating a motor vehicle without a valid driver’s license is not a lesser offense included within the offense of operating a vehicle while the driver’s license is under suspension.
 Lanier v.
 State, 226 So.
 2d 37 (Fla.
 Dist.
 Ct.
 App.
 1st Dist.
 1969).

 Florida Statute Section 322.04 provides for several types of individuals who are exempt from obtaining a driver’s license including: